 In conclusion, it’s normal for you to receive a lot of paperwork to fill out when you file a claim.
 When you receive paperwork you don’t understand, we are here to help.
 Please give our office a call at (619) 528-9800 and in most cases, we can provide the assistance you need regarding claims paperwork over the phone.
 If necessary, we are more than happy to sit down and have a face-to-face consultation regarding your claim.

-What If My Workers' Compensation Claim is Denied?
+What Do I Do If My Workers' Compensation Claim is Denied?